-Illuminate DnA's assessment view feature allows you to view results from multiple assessments simultaneously.
+This lesson will guide you through using an Assessment View.
+This feature allows you to view results from multiple assessments simultaneously.
 For example, you could see the distribution of how students are scoring within proficiency bands for ELA in grades 3-8.

 Where to Start

 - Go to Assessments.

 - Select the title of an Assessment View.

 - Information tab: Allows you to edit the title or change which assessments you want to add or delete.
 See Create/Edit an Assessment View for more information.

 - Select Participation to access the Participation Report.
 To learn more, visit Participation Report Setup.

 - Share the Assessment View with other users.